HOT WATER AUCKLAND WIDE

 Hot Water Cylinder vs Continuous Flow: Which Is Better?

 Upgrading your hot water system?
 The two most popular options in New Zealand are traditional storage cylinders and continuous flow (instant) systems.
-Both have their place — here's an honest comparison to help you choose.
+Here's an honest comparison from Pete at Water & Gas Worx — PGDB-registered with 17+ years on Auckland tools and dual-certified for plumbing and gasfitting — to help you choose.

 How They Work